rsyoo/info550/README.md

 For my project, I will analyze birth records from the year 1991 for the state of Kansas.

-To analyze the data, you will need to install the `R` package `tidyverse`.
-The required package can be installed using R commands.
+To analyze the data, you will need to follow the list of commands in the Makefile.

-`install.packages("tidyverse")`

 ### Execute the analysis

 The raw birth record data is located in the project folder (`birth.Rdata`).
-The R Markdown script cleans the data and includes a brief description of the project and analysis results.

-To execute the analysis, from the project folder you can run

-`Rscript -e "rmarkdown::render('report.Rmd')"`
+`make install` will download the required packages to run the analysis.

+`make clean.Rdata` will clean the raw data for the analysis.

+`make fig1.png` will create the scatterplot of birthweight by maternal age.

-This will create a file called `report.html` output in your directory that contains the results.
+`make report.html` will compile the report as a file called `report.html` in your directoy that contains the result.

+`make clean` will remove the cleaned data file, figure, and report from your directory.

+`make help` reiterates the information above.